 NationStates is — surprise! — a political simulation game, and many regions even go beyond the options and mechanics the game provides and work on creating detailed governmental structures.
 In this process, one issue will undoubtedly arise: to integrate or not to integrate parties into the system.
 From my experience, having parties in a political system can be damaging in various ways and is prone to causing unnecessary drama over regional issues.

-First off, what is a party?
+First off, the term needs to be outlined.
 I will define it in the context of NationStates as a group of people associating together to pursue aligned political goals in a system of government – this includes (possibly short-lived) interest groups as they are similar in their overall impact on politics.

 Now, why avoid parties?
 They are, after all, an essential part of almost every existing political system and should thus deserve their place in simulations of it.
 Yes, a region may work with parties, but it will be considerably more difficult.
 The following points only apply to multi-party systems; one-party systems are a whole other topic that would bust the limits of my analysis.